wavefrontHQ/docs/pages/doc/wavefront_security.md

 Wavefront development, QA, and production use separate equipment and environments and are managed by separate teams.
 Customers retain control and ownership of their content.
-We do not replicate customer cuntent unless the customer asks for it explicitly.
+We do not replicate customer content unless the customer asks for it explicitly.

 ## High Availability